Top 10 Reasons to Visit Morocco

 Although Rabat was designated an Imperial City in the 18th century, Fez continued to hold the title of capital of Morocco until 1912, when Rabat was given that honor by the French administration.
 The Hassan Tower, designed by Yacoub el Mansour, who also created the Giralda in Seville and the Koutoubia minaret in Marrakech, is Rabat’s most notable monument.
 The Mausoleum of Mohammed V, the current king’s grandfather, is the second noteworthy location.
 Rabat has developed into a major tourist and cultural hub as well as a UNESCO World Heritage Site.

-2. Beautiful Architecture all Around the Country
+2. Beautiful Architecture all Around the Country | Top 10 Reasons to Visit Morocco

 Morocco’s many architectural splendors are a reflection of the country’s rich cultural heritage.
 Morocco is home to numerous magnificent structures that are worth admiring, including imposing mosques, classic riads, bright palaces, and beautiful centers of religious learning.
 Several structures have zellige, the typical tile work, as well as woodwork, plasterwork, and ornate carvings.
 The Hassan II Mosque in Casablanca, the Saadian Tombs in Marrakech, the Grand Mosque in Tangier, and the Mosque and University of al Quaraouiyine in Fes are a few of Morocco’s most stunning structures.